cproctor/qualitative-coding/docs/manuscript.rst

 Now we will code the document using ``qc code user``, where ``user`` is the username you want to use while coding.
-The coding interface is intentionally simple: the document to be coded and an empty document for codes are presented side-by-side in your editor of choice, as shown in Figure 1.
+The coding interface is intentionally simple: the document to be coded and ``codes.txt``, an empty document for codes, are presented side-by-side in your editor of choice, as shown in Figure 1.
 Codes are added in the blank document, corresponding to lines in the corpus document.
 Each code may be any combination of letters, numbers, and underscores; when multiple codes are applied to a line, separate them with a comma.
-Save and close the codes document to end the coding session.
+Save and close the files in your editor to end the coding session.

 .. note::